ravishchawla/Reinforcement-Learning-NanoDegree/README.md

 ## Description <a name="description"></a>
 In this project, we trained a Reinforcement Learning agent to navigate a Unity environment, with a goal to collect _yellow bananas_ in order to maximize its score.

+For the final report, see the Medium post on the work [here](https://medium.com/ml2vec/reinforcement-deep-q-learning-for-playing-a-game-in-unity-d2577fb50a81).

 ![Trained Agent][image1]